kadhiresan/kadhiresan.github.io/_posts/2015-11-20-javascript-basics-and-guidelines.md

 //See now the obj.name is changed to 'bar'
 ```
 **3.Arrays**
-Array can hold more then one variable with deffirent data dypes.
+Array can hold more then one values of different data types.

 * creation using literal syntax
 ```javascript